cellvia/foldify/README.md

 ## Features

 ###completed:
-server side and client side support (via supplied browserify transform)
+has server side and client side support (via supplied browserify transform)
+can return a tree structure, keeps track where in the structure to evaluate without polluting object itself
 can include npm modules or subfolders of npm modules (if you want to grab specific folder of css/less files from a module for example)
-functional (continuously returns itself as a function, endlessly iterable)
+is functional (continuously returns itself as a function, endlessly iterable)
-whitelist / blacklist files or properties at each iteration
-compatible with for...in (no additional hidden properties or prototype to sort through)
+can whitelist / blacklist files or properties at each iteration (using [minimatch](https://github.com/isaacs/minimatch)) compatible with for...in (no prototype properties to sort through) tests in both server and browser

 ###yet to be completed:
-return a tree instead of flat literal, based on folder structure
 ability to wrap a function around results
-tests >_<

 ## Usage